tlee-32/cs484-group-hw/Project_Lee_McCullen/README.md

 The predictions will be written to `predicitions.data` located in `/src/data`.

 # `/data` Directory and Subdirectories
-Do not delete the`/src/data` directory as it will contain all of the files needed to run the sentiment classifier.
+Do not delete the`/src/data` directory as it will contain all of the files needed to run the toxic classifier.
 Place your training and test data in the `/src/data` directory.